shawntabrizi/ethbalance/README.md

 # ETH-Balance
-Ethereum and Web3.js “Hello World”: Get the ETH Balance of an Ethereum Address
+### Ethereum and Web3.js “Hello World”: Get the ETH Balance of an Ethereum Address
+#### Using less than 35 lines of HTML + JS, we create a Web3.JS application which can get the ETH Balance of an Ethereum Address

 Read my Blog Post here: http://shawntabrizi.com/crypto/ethereum-web3-js-hello-world-get-eth-balance-ethereum-address/